nikitavoloboev/data/meta/my-mind.md

 This wiki acts as a first class citizen and anything that I ultimately want to share or have shared will be written down here, somewhere.
 Most of the mind maps I have made will be linked to from here and will have some description of the map too.

 ## Future
 There are many, many things I am yet to add to this little system I am planning to make.
-I am still trying to find the perfect balance of how my knowledge, projects, thoughts and ideas and programmes and code should be structured but my goals with both this wiki and my mind maps are :
+I am still trying to find the perfect balance of how my knowledge, projects, thoughts and ideas and programmes and code should be structured but my goals with both this wiki and my mind maps are:

 1. Fast access to all this knowledge base
 	- Achieved through: